justinpeh97/HWZ_Scraper/README.md

 Additional arguments
 - thread: link to the thread, default = "https://forums.hardwarezone.com.sg/forums/eat-drink-man-woman.16"
-- target-number: target number of comments to scrape, default = 10000
+- num-threads: number of threads to scrape, default = 100
 - max-per-thread: maximum number of comments per thread, default = 1000.
-This helps to increase variability in the data
 - scrape-type: whether the output is by comments or split into sentences

 ## To do